 Take control of your checkout experience with Delegated Authentication

-With only few weeks to go before the PSD2 SCA enforcement, some online merchants are working hard to get ready with their 3D Secure implementation but others are already looking to the future at improving their customer check out experience and for good reasons.
+With only a few weeks to go before the PSD2 SCA enforcement, some online merchants are working hard to get ready with their 3D Secure implementation but others are already looking to the future at improving their customer check-out experience, considering solutions such as delegated authentication, obviously for very good reasons.

 In Ecommerce, merchants want to provide the best payment experience possible to their online customers to avoid card abandonment and improve sales conversion.
-Merchants want to keep a full control on the check out user experience.
-Under PSD2, all online transaction should require Strong Customer Authentication before the transaction can be approved.
-(Some low risk and low value transactions may be exempted from SCA).
-With 3DS2 protocol which fulfil SCA requirements, the authentication is commonly performed by the issuers which is creating few challenges.
+Merchants want to keep full control of the checkout user experience.
+Under PSD2, all online transactions should require Strong Customer Authentication before the transaction can be approved.
+(Some low risk and low-value transactions may be exempted from SCA).
+With 3DS2 protocol which fulfills SCA requirements, the authentication is commonly performed by the issuers which are creating few challenges.

-To perform authentication during check out, cardholders are switched from the merchant domain to the issuer domain and backwards which creates unnecessary friction especially if the cardholder is not familiar to this experience.
-Also, merchant has no control over the Issuer authentication method and often could provide a better authentication user experience themselves using for example device biometrics or merchant log in together with behavioural biometrics, solutions which are easier to provide for merchants who have more data available.
+To perform authentication during check out, cardholders are switched from the merchant domain to the issuer domain and backward which creates unnecessary friction especially if the cardholder is not familiar with this experience.
+Also, the merchant has no control over the Issuer authentication method and often could provide a better authentication user experience themselves using for example device biometrics or merchant log in together with behavioral biometrics, solutions which are easier to provide for merchants who have more data available.

-Lastly, with PSD2, cardholders may need to ‘authenticate’ twice, with merchant when they access their account, and with issuer to initiate payment process.
+Lastly, with PSD2, cardholders may need to ‘authenticate’ twice, with the merchant when they access their account, and with the issuer to initiate the payment process.
 As a consequence, unnecessary friction is introduced, and consumer check out experience is affected.

-Consequently, merchants that already know their customers and have mechanism in place to authenticate them would prefer to avoid relying on Issues to authenticate, as they might be able to offer better customer experience.
+Consequently, merchants that already know their customers and have mechanisms in place to authenticate them would prefer to avoid relying on Issues to authenticate, as they might be able to offer a better customer experience.
 On mobile devices, the use of biometrics is already standard and eases the authentication process.

 a) Set up of bilateral contracts between the merchant authenticator and the issuers.
 This may quickly bring complexity in the contract management, due to the high number of issuers to be contracted in Europe.